ny-alesund-svalbard-150957-espen-mills

 In the town center, the sculpture of the Norwegian explorer Roald Amundsen honors the man who chose Ny-Ålesund as a base for his successful expedition to the North Pole in 1926.
 Take a moment to imagine the danger and exhilaration he would have felt as he flew over the top of the world for the first time.

-A few hundred metres to the east of the town is the Amundsen mast, where the airship, Norge, was tethered before the expedition.
+A few hundred feet to the east of the town is the Amundsen mast, where the airship, Norge, was tethered before the expedition.
 You’ll need an armed guide to walk you there; polar bears have been known to wander this way.

 ny-alesund-museum-164237-schibsted-partnerstudio